Centegra Hospital, Huntley, Illinois

 Lombard Architectural Precast Products Company was selected to provide the architectural precast wall panels for the new Centegra Hospital in Huntley, Illinois.
 There were a total of 623 pieces of precast concrete (for a total of 103,217 sf of panels).
 There were 207 acid etched panels (21,555 sf), 164 custom formliner panels (24,638 sf).
 189 brick clad panels (44,566 sf), and 63 brick clad insulated panels (12,458sf).

-Centegra Health System’s new hospital in Huntley, Illinois, is set to open in 2016 with 128 beds, all-private patient rooms, both women and chest pain centers, a full-service emergency department, a level 2 trauma center, and a helipad for transporting critically ill patients.
+Centegra Health System’s hospital in Huntley, Illinois, opened in 2016 with 128 beds, all-private patient rooms, both women and chest pain centers, a full-service emergency department, a level 2 trauma center, and a helipad for transporting critically ill patients.
 The $233 million facility will be Centegra’s fourth.

 As appeared in the PCI Precast Concrete “Spotlight” June 2014.

 Northwestern Memorial HealthCare’s new Outpatient Care Pavilion will be a state-of-the-art medical facility that responds to the growing need for quality healthcare in the Streeterville neighborhood of Chicago, and ensures that residents will have ongoing access to the best of medicine in their own neighborhood.

 The thought behind the design of this 25-story structure responds to quality of life issues that are top of mind for residents of one of the city’s fastest growing communities.
 Sustainable operations are a part of the building’s green design according to national LEED (Leadership in Energy and Environmental Design) standards.